 9. Freshdesk

-Freshdesk is a full-featured customer support platform that blends email, chat, phone, and social media support into one system.
-It’s ideal for teams looking for an all-in-one helpdesk with flexible pricing tiers.
+Freshdesk is a comprehensive customer support platform that integrates email, chat, phone, and social media support into a single system.
+It’s ideal for teams seeking an all-in-one help desk with flexible pricing tiers.

 Pros: